T.J.’s Takeaways Friday’s Chili Bowl Preliminary Night

 Thorson’s story has been well documented with a terrible traffic accident in March of last year.
 Thorson’s remarkable recovery had him back in a race car and winning features by June.
 The Chili Bowl preliminary victory was the highest profile of his conquests since coming back from the accident.

 Bernal took time away from racing to go through school to become a fire fighter in 2016.
-Once he was done with his training the talented young driver, primarily on the west coast.
+Once he was done with his training, the talented young driver, returned primarily on the west coast.
 Regarded then as one of the most talented young drivers Bernal had a standout performance that west coast fans are used to seeing, only this time it took place on one of the largest stages in motorsports.

 With tears in his eyes you could see what locking into Saturday’s finale meant to Bernal and might be one of the most lasting memories from this year’s Chili Bowl.